kaixuan0623/File-System-Visualizer/README.md

 Also this program can also do some more general things in visualize how a system with some numeral attribute organized, and possibly can visualize a dynamic chance of this system.

 The tree map system is a general interface, and file system is just a one particular implementation of it, and I also implemented a PopulationTree which retrieve population data from World Bank API and get a nice interactive graphical representation of this data.

+The program is intended for practicing and gaining hands-on experiences on the concept of tree data structure, and its implementation in Python.